No Result

 Mission: End period poverty, period.

 Her story: Nadya Okamoto has been working to change the culture around periods for the last decade.
-When she was 16 years old, published the book Period Power.
+She published the book Period Power, shedding light on women’s what menstruation is, attached stigmas, and how we can empower women on their periods.

 When she was 16 years old, she founded the nonprofit, Period.org – advocating for period products to not be taxed. readily available, and educating women around the globe.
 She is the co-founder of August — a lifestyle period brand that makes better tampons and pads, which are sold at Target, Amazon, and Doordash.